blaisedias/jivelite/README.new.visualisation.features.md

 * Spectrum meter can now be rendered using images as
  * gradient colours on black background
  * pre-defined gradient
- * foreground image over background typically simulating lighting up parts of an image
+ * foreground image over background typically simulating lighting up vertical bars of an image
 * Now Playing Views, 2 new views have been added
  * Artwork, Text and Analog VU Meter (mini vu meter)
  * Artwork, Text and Spectrum Analyzer (mini spectrum meter)